apache/trafficcontrol/docs/source/api/v3/acme_accounts.rst

 Response Structure
 ------------------
 :email:       The account information as defined in :ref:`cdn.conf`.
-:private_key: The private key connected to the ACME account
+:privateKey: The private key connected to the :term:`ACME account`.
-:uri:         The URI for the ACME account.
+:uri:         The URI for the :term:`ACME account`.
 Differs per provider.
 :provider:    The ACME provider.
 This needs to correspond to the setup in :ref:`cdn.conf`.

 .. code-block:: http